 Many people leapfrog into a new affair right after their relationship breaks up.

-I absolutely do not recommend that.
+I do not recommend that.

 It may appear that this is the best thing to do in order to get over your Ex but, believe me, the opposite is the case.

-It will throw you back and it will mask your pain, hiding you from the issues your breakup needs to resolve.
+It will throw you back, and it will mask your pain, hiding you from the issues your breakup needs to resolve.
 Don’t deny yourself the opportunity to work these things out.
-If you do, you have to face that problem again and again, from relationship to relationship.

 For many people, healing will not start until they are alone with themselves, confronting their inner demons.